-Repost from last year with a few more fun facts, even though you should be tuning into True Detective live like a True American instead of watching millionaires kiss each other’s asses.
+Repost from last year with a few more fun facts so you can truly enjoy watching millionaires kiss each other’s asses.

-33 random facts about movies and actors to help you one up that jackass tonight who thinks they know everything about movies.
+37 random facts about movies and actors to help you one up that jackass who thinks they know everything about movies.
 I am that jackass.

 1. The roles of Peter Veinkman, Louis Tully and Winson Zeddemore in Ghostbusters were originally written with the intent to be played by John Belushi, John Candy and Eddie Murphy.